Table of Contents

 There are a couple of conditions that I think warrant buying an Ikea bedframe with storage.

-There is a third option if you really, really want an Ikea bed with built in storage and that is to use Task Rabbit to get it assembled for you.
+There is a third option.
+A really, really easy way to get your bed assembled is to use Task Rabbit to do it for you.

-Otherwise, if you don’t meet those two conditions, I would strongly suggest that you go with a storage free bedframe.
+Otherwise, if you don’t meet those two conditions, I would strongly suggest that you go with a storage free bedframe or watch some youtube videos.

 The storage drawers are not easy to put together.
 Even if you are good at it, it takes a long time.